-Selecting the right hardware for target workloads can be a challenge, and this is especially true for software-defined storage solutions like Ceph, that run on commodity hardware.
-Because every environment differs, the general guidelines for sizing CPU, memory, and disk per node in this document should be mapped to a preferred vendor's product portfolio for determining appropriate server hardware.
+Intel Xeon processors power a wide range of industry-standard server platforms with diverse capabilities.
+Selecting the right hardware for target Ceph workloads can be a challenge, and this is especially true for software-defined storage solutions that run on industry-standard hardware.
+Because every environment differs, the general guidelines for sizing CPU, memory, and storage media per node in this document should be mapped to a preferred vendor's product portfolio for determining appropriate server hardware.
 Additionally, the guidelines and best practices highlighted in this document are not a substitute for running baseline benchmarks before going into production.

-Red Hat has conducted extensive testing with a number of vendors who supply hardware optimized for Ceph workloads.
-For specific information on selecting servers for running Red Hat Ceph Storage, please refer to the tested configurations documented in the "Red Hat Ceph Storage Hardware Selection Guide."
-Detailed information and Red Hat Ceph Storage test results can be found in performance and sizing guides for popular hardware vendors.
+Red Hat and Intel have conducted extensive testing with a number of vendors who supply hardware optimized for Ceph workloads.
+For specific information on selecting servers for running Red Hat Ceph Storage, refer to the tested configurations documented in the "Red Hat Ceph Storage Hardware Selection Guide."
+Detailed information including Red Hat Ceph Storage test results can be found in performance and sizing guides for popular hardware vendors.